Greifensee, Zürich: Cultural Heritage

 Located on Greifensee lakeshore, Greifensee–Storen–Wildsberg is part of the 56 Swiss sites of the UNESCO World Heritage Site Prehistoric pile dwellings around the Alps, and the settlement is also listed in the Swiss inventory of cultural property of national and regional significance as a Class object.
 Because the lake has grown in size over time, the original piles are now around 4 m to 7 m under the water level of 406 m.

 Industry

 Mettler Toledo has one of its world headquarters in Greifensee and is also the towns biggest employer.

 Greifensee has an unemployment rate of 1.92%.
 As of 2005, there were 21 people employed in the primary economic sector and about 7 businesses involved in this sector.
 557 people are employed in the secondary sector and there are 21 businesses in this sector.
 548 people are employed in the tertiary sector, with 99 businesses in this sector.
 As of 2007 43.8% of the working population were employed full-time, and 56.3% were employed part-time.

 Transport

-Nänikon-Greifensee railway station is a stop of the Zürich S-Bahn on the lines S9 and S14.
+Nänikon-Greifensee railway station is a stop of the Zurich S-Bahn on the lines S9 and S14.
 It is a 16-minute (S9) ride from Zürich Hauptbahnhof.